cac-t-u-s/cac-t-u-s.github.io/pages/reactive.md

 ## Examples and applications

-#### Iteract with interface boxes
+#### Interact with interface boxes

-The [interface boxes](interface-boxes) provides plenty of opportunities top design interactive visual programs in OM#, which for the most part will make sense when used along with the reactive mode, in ordere to set an input value, change the routing of a patch, or trigger an actions.
+The [interface boxes](interface-boxes) provides plenty of opportunities to design interactive visual programs in OM#, which for the most part will make sense when used along with the reactive mode, in order to set an input value, change the routing of a patch, or trigger an actions.

 <img src="reactive_img/reactive-example-button.png">  <img src="reactive_img/reactive-example-slider.png">